paulrobello/parllama/README.md

   * A: ParLlama by default does not require any network / internet access unless you enable checking for updates or want to import / use data from an online source.
 * Q: Does ParLlama run on ARM?
   * A: Short answer is yes.
 ParLlama should run any place python does.
 It has been tested on Windows 11 x64, Windows WSL x64, Mac OSX intel and silicon
-* Q: Does Parllama require Ollama be installed locally?
+* Q: Does ParLlama require Ollama be installed locally?
   * A: No. ParLlama has options to connect to remote Ollama instances
+* Q: Does ParLlama require Ollama?
+  * A: No. ParLlama can be used with most online AI providers
+* Q: Does ParLlama support vision LLMS?
+  * A: Yes.
+If the selected provider / model supports vision you can add images to the chat via /slash commands

 ## Roadmap

 ### Where we are
 * Initial release - Find, maintain and create new models
+* Theme support
 * Connect to remote instances
 * Chat with history / conversation management
 * Chat tabs allow chat with multiple models at same time